trolie/spec/docs/example-narratives/temporary-ratings.md

 * [**Seasonal Overrides**](../concepts#seasonal-overrides) are to be used by the Clearinghouse in lieu of seasonal ratings on a temporary basis.
 Their structure is identical to Temporary AAR Exceptions (assuming DAY/NIGHT seasonal ratings are not involved).
 However, the use cases are quite different.
 Examples include:
   * For resources that are AAR-exempt and only support seasonal ratings, the Seasonal Override serves a similar purpose to Temporary AAR Exceptions.
   * Adjacent Transmission Providers update seasonal ratings independently.
 Sometimes these changes are temporary or occur on an offset schedule.
 Seasonal Overrides provide a tool to handle these updates without requiring a model build.
-  * If for any reason it makes sense to temporarily update the recourse rating for a given resource.
+  * Where the seasonal rating is used as a recourse rating, a Seasonal Override is effectively the recourse rating.

 ## Creating Temporary Ratings
 Temporary ratings, whether they be Temporary AAR Exceptions or Seasonal Overrides, are created in